oracle-livelabs/oci/gdk-oci-object-storage/05-configure-app/configure-app.md

 	Allow any-user to manage object-family in compartment WORKSHOP_COMPARTMENT_NAME where ALL {request.principal.type='instance', request.principal.compartment.id='WORKSHOP_COMPARTMENT_OCID'}
 	</copy>
 	```

+	To learn more about policies to control access to OCI Object Storage, see [Policy Reference - Details for Object Storage](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/objectstoragepolicyreference.htm).

 </if>

 	To learn more about about the supported authentication options, see [Micronaut Oracle Cloud Authentication](https://micronaut-projects.github.io/micronaut-oracle-cloud/snapshot/guide/#authentication).